 OceanWP takes a different approach than GeneratePress by offering lots of features for free.
 And that’s the reason why it is so popular with 600k+ installations.
 Due to all these features, OceanWP is also the bulkier one.
 But it is in no way a slow theme.
 You can also disable unnecessary features from the options panel, which helps to reduce the page size and no. of requests.

 It is also the cheapest option if you buying a theme for a single site.

 - Visit OceanWP

-In short, Neve is worth a look either as a free theme or as a premium offer.
+In short, Neve is worth a look either as a free theme or as a premium offering.

-From the performance test, you can see that Neve is able to load in less than one second.
+From the performance tests, you can see that Neve is able to load in less than one second.

 If you can use it without page builders, Neve offers an excellent base for your WordPress website without slowing down it in any way.